geirev/EnKF_sampling/README.md

 # EnKF_sampling
 Sampling of 1D and 2D pseudo random  curves and fields.

-This code is used to test the sampling of pseudo random fields on different architectures.
-It currently supports different IBM, SGI, LINUX DEC, and CRAY fft libraries.

 The algorithm is the one derived in Evensen (1994, 2003, 2004) for the generation of the pseudo random fields and the improved sampling.

-Note that for IBM the ESSL library is used.
+However, the latest verison avoids the use of the newton solver by giving analytic expressions for r1=sqrt(3)/rx and ry=sqrt(3)/ry

-For LINUX we have decided to use the FFTW3 library which is available for many unix systems from http://www.fftw.org/
+We have decided to use the FFTW3 library which is available for many unix systems from http://www.fftw.org/

-Before compiling define your achitecture in the file MODEL.CPP

 Installation:
 install the scripts in EnKF_sampling/bin in your path